Long-form answers to the questions we hear most. If yours isn't here, the help page has setup-specific troubleshooting and you can always email us.

 The snipe fails with status 'auth_required' and you get a Chrome notification: 'Your eBay session expired.
 Sign in again to re-enable this snipe.'
 One click in the eBay tab refreshes the session.

 There's nothing different to detect.
-A snipe bid is a normal POST to eBay's standard bid endpoint, identical to a manual bid placed seconds before close. eBay has no mechanism to detect sniping, and there's no policy against it anyway.
+A Zero Hour snipe is a normal bid via eBay, identical to a manual bid placed seconds before close.
+There's no eBay policy against it, in any case.

 No. eBay has not banned anyone for sniping in two decades of the practice being publicly available.
 Sniping doesn't trigger any flags in eBay's risk engine because it's just a bid.